 Can babies eat sweet potato purée?

 Yes - sweet potato is a great first food for babies.
 Many health professionals advise starting weaning your baby with vegetables rather than fruit.
-The naturally sweet taste of sweet potato makes it popular with many babies.
+And the naturally sweet taste of sweet potato makes it popular with many babies.

 Can it be frozen?